-From a Germanic name which referred to a member of the Germanic tribe, the Franks.
+From a Germanic name that referred to a member of the Germanic tribe, the Franks.
 The Franks settled in the regions now called France and the Netherlands in the 3rd and 4th century.
-They derived their tribal name from the name of a type of spear that they used.
+They possibly derived their tribal name from the name of a type of spear that they used.
 From medieval times, the various forms of this name have been commonly conflated with the various forms of Francis

-FRANZ m German
+Franz m German

 German form of Franciscus

-FU m & f Chinese
+Fu m & f Chinese

 From Chinese 富 (fù)